zaiderikat/VibeSpeakingMac/VoiceVibing/README.md

 - Typing mode (key events) is a possible future option.
 - Whisper.cpp integration via CMake-built library (Option B).
 - Recordings are saved in temp and kept until the next recording.
-- Models live in ~/Library/Application Support/VoiceVibing/models/.
-- Model files will be bundled in the app for release (next step).
+- Models are bundled in the app for release; App Support is fallback.

 ## Known Issues

-- Settings window does not appear when selecting Settings… from the menubar.
-  We will revisit after the next steps.
+- None tracked currently.

 ## Build whisper.cpp (V4)